 Starblade is a side scrolling action adventure game developed and published by Silmarils for the Atari ST and Commodore Amiga (OCS).
 The game's artistic style reminds us of other great games made by Silmarils, such as Targhan, Metal Mutant and Colorado. <br/> The Atari ST version comes in 1 disc.

-The Atari ST version is using the classic 320x200 analysis with up to 16 colors on screen.
+GRAPHICS / SOUND The Atari ST version is using the classic 320x200 analysis with up to 16 colors on screen.
 As on the Amiga version, each planet has its own environment and details (ice, volcanoes etc) and is inhabited by different alien life forms.
 The sound features some nice sampled effects that add an eerie touch to the atmosphere.
 The intro consists of a well composed sampled score, as Silmarils always uses similar tunes on their games.
 The ST version offers great sprite animation but some slowdowns can be noted when a couple of sprites appear on screen.
-Making a brief comparison to the Amiga version, we found some minor differences, mainly on the number of colors and the slightly better frame rate of the Amiga.

 CPU: Motorola 68000 16/32bit at 8mhz.
 16 bit data bus/32 bit internal/24-bit address bus.
 MEMORY: RAM 512KB (1MB for the 1040ST models) / ROM 192KB GRAPHICS: Digital-to-Analog Converter of 3-bits, eight levels per RGB channel, featuring a 9-bit RGB palette (512 colors), 320x200 (16 color), 640x200 (4 color), 640x400 (monochrome).
 With special programming techniques could display 512 colors on screen in static images.
 SOUND: Yamaha YM2149F PSG "Programmable Sound Generator" chip provided 3-voice sound synthesis, plus 1-voice white noise mono PSG.
 It also has two MIDI ports, and support mixed YM2149 sfx and MIDI music in gaming (there are several games supported this).